|

 differential between us and the schools with which we

+are compared."
 Quebec universities have been severely underfunded

 for many years.
 Tuition freezes have exacerbated the